Protocentral/Pulse/README.md

 **Note:** This directory appears as "Processing" on Windows/Mac, and goes by the name "Sketchbook" on Linux.
 Create a subdirectory by name "libraries" if one doesn't exist already.

  d.
-From the above mentioned "AFE4400_Oximeter-master" directory Copy/Move the contents of the AFE4400_Oximeter-master/Processing/ces_view_oximeter folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)
+From the above mentioned "AFE4400_Oximeter-master" directory Copy/Move the contents of the Pulse-master/Processing/ces_view_oximeter folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)

  e.
-Finally, copy the G4P directories from AFE4400_Oximeter-master\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.
+Finally, copy the G4P directories from Pulse-master\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.

  f.
-You are all set now to get your first PPG wave form and SpO2 reading visualized from the AFE4400 Oximeter Shield!
+You are all set now to get your first PPG wave form and SpO2 reading visualized from the Pulse!

 ### 3. Open Processing & launch the ces_view_oximeter